shroffk/docs/ado-epics-bridge/ado-epics-bridge.md

 - **12. Archive ADO parameter using EPICS archiver.**
         - Go to the EIC EPICS archiver management page [here](http://demo01.eic.bnl.gov:10065/mgmt/ui/index.html)
 	- Add the desired PV to archive.
-You can use steps 4 and 6 to know list of available PVs derived from the ADO parameters.
+You can use steps 4 and 6 to know the list of available PVs derived from the ADO parameters.
 	- You need to add `pva://` before the PV name to indicate PVaccess protocol (for any ado-epics bridge).
 You do not need to add this for PVs using channel access protocol.
 	- For example, try adding `pva://simple.eic:degM` and start archiving.
 The status should change to "Being archived" after a while.
 The "Connected?" and "Monitored?" statuses should change to "true".
 	- If archiving successfully, the "Details" and "Quick chart" buttons will be available.